 So you're backpacking around the world, visiting incredible places you once only dreamed of.
 The sights, sounds and smells filling your senses, and you ache to share the experience on your blog - if only you could put it into words...

-Well, S.E.A Backpacker reader Brandon King is here to help!
-Follow his template and you too could write like a pro!
+Well, South East Asia Backpacker reader Brandon King is here to help!
+Follow this template and you too could write like a pro!

 Ahhhh, (insert country name), where the smell of saffron blends with motorbike exhaust and smiling schoolchildren shout "helloooooo" as they chase after you, eager to make contact.
 Nestled in the bosom of the Orient, (Country) is where old and new blend together better than a spicy fish curry.
 (Country) is every bit the exotic locale you envision it as, but now comes with a distinctly modern twist.